You'll Never Believe What A Japanese Woman Did With Her Dead Mother's Body

-YOU’LL Never Believe What A Japanese Woman Did With Her Dead Mother’s Body for ten years
+Japanese Woman Hid Her Dead Mother’s Body In Freezer For 10 Years

 Police arrested a 48-year-old woman, Yumi Yoshino, in a hotel in Chiba, Tokyo on Friday, January 29, after the frozen body of her mother was discovered in a freezer in an apartment Yoshino had been renting in the city.